Skip to content

 A long-term agricultural experiment had 90 grassland plots, each 25m x 25m, differing in biomass, soil pH and species richness (the count of species in the whole plot).
 The plots were classified according to a 3-level factor as high, medium or low pH with 30 plots in each level.

-What are We interested in?
+What are we interested in?
 Well, in many systems, species richness can be affected by biomass, usually negatively.
 In this grassland, what effect does biomass have on richness?
 Additionally, if there is a relationship between the two, does it differ across levels of soil pH?
 Let’s set this out in some hypotheses:

 \(H1_0\): Biomass has no effect on species richness.